erlendps/deanITcase/react-native/README.md

 ## Start writing code

 When you make changes to the code, the changes will automatically be reflected in Expo Go.

+## Building an Android APK

+In order to install a real app on an Android device, we build using [Codemagic](https://codemagic.io).

+Install Codemagic into your repository on GitHub.
+Configuration and keystore has already been added to the project (the password for the keystore will be given by the instructors), and you only need to [configure the environment variables](https://docs.codemagic.io/yaml-quick-start/building-a-react-native-app/#configuring-environment-variables) for your build, and change the package name.

+Replace the default package name (`no.itverket.itdagene.reactnative`) to something unique for your team in these three files:

+- codemagic.yaml
+- app.json
+- build.gradle

+Add your emails to `codemagic.yaml` at `publishing -> email -> recipients` to receive the APK by mail when built.